pi-hole/docs/docs/ftldns/blockingmode.md

 ### Advantages

 - Speedup and less traffic
+- Solves potential HTTPS timeouts as requests may never be performed (depending on your system)
 - No need to run a web server on your Pi-hole (reduces complexity when running other web services on the same machine)

 ### Disadvantage